maidsafe/temp_safe_network/README.md

 +-------------------------+------+----------------------+----------------------+-------------------------------------------------------------------+
 ```

+As seen above, we get some additional information about the content we are retrieving.
+In this case we see the location where this data is stored on the Network (this is called the XOR name), a type tag number associated with the content (1100 was set for this particular type of container), and the native SAFE Network data type where this data is being held on (PublishedSeqAppendOnlyData).

-And of course that can be used also with other type of content like `ImmutableData` files:
+And of course this flag can be used also with other type of content like files (`ImmutableData`):
 ```shell
 $ safe cat safe://hnyynyw4gsy3i6ixu5xkpt8smxrihq3dy65qcoau5gznnuee71ogmns1jrbnc/subfolder/subexists.md --info
 Native data type: ImmutableData (published)